 Winter Squash production in the United States

 - The USA is one of the world’s top producers of Winter Squash.
-Winter Squash is a type of Squash that is harvested in the fall or winter and has a hard, thick skin that can vary in color from orange to green to brown.
+Winter Squash is a type of Squash harvested in the fall or winter and has a hard, thick skin that can vary in color from orange to green to brown.

 - There are many types of winter Squash, but some of the most popular varieties in the United States include acorn Squash, butternut Squash, and pumpkins.
 Winter Squash is typically grown on small family farms, although there are some large commercial operations.